Measure Content Performance in 7 Steps

 2. Which Performance Metrics Best Measure Your Goals?

-Now that you’re clear about the goals of your content (you may have more than one goal and that’s okay), decide which key metrics will help you best determine whether your content is meeting your goals.
+Now that you’re clear about the goals of your content, decide which key metrics will help you best determine whether your content is meeting your goals.
+You may have more than one goal and that’s okay.
+Just remember to focus on metrics that matter for your organization.
 This is crucial for a successful digital marketing strategy.
-Some examples:

 • If you’re trying to generate leads for a new service, tracking landing page traffic and page conversions from search would give you an idea of how many potential customers are finding your content through Google and taking the desired actions after they visit your site.